CanDIG/CanDIGv2/docs/install-docker.md

 # 2. copy and edit .env with your site's local configuration
 cp -i etc/env/example.env .env

-# 3. option A: install miniconda and initialize candig virtualenv (use this option
+# 3. (IF NOT USING MAKE INSTALL-ALL) option A: install miniconda and initialize candig virtualenv (use this option
 # for systems installations).
 Installs miniconda in the candigv2 repo.
 make bin-conda  # If this fails on WSL, see the Note for WSL Systems section below make init-conda

-# 3. option B: if you want to use an existing conda installation on your local
+# 3. (IF NOT USING MAKE INSTALL-ALL) option B: if you want to use an existing conda installation on your local
 # at the top of the Makefile, set CONDA_BASE to your existing conda installation
 make mkdir # skip most of bin-conda, but need the dir-creating step make init-conda